-1. A "C" or better in PETE 512 and EDUC 101.

-2. Take the PRAXIS I examination.
-A passing score will not be required on PRAXIS I until the teacher candidate applies for formal admission into the College of Education.

-3. Achieve and maintain the healthy zones in aerobic capacity (Pacer Test or Mile run), muscular strength and endurance (curl-up), flexibility (sit & reach), and upper body strength and endurance (push-up & modified push-up) as measured by Fitnessgram.

-4. Demonstrate the six fundamental movement skills at the proficiency level as measured by Departmental rubrics.

-5. Complete an application for Continuation in the Teacher Certification program.
+- 1. A "C" or better in EDUC 101 and all PETE courses. - 2.
+Take the PRAXIS I examination.
+A passing score will not be required on PRAXIS I until the teacher candidate applies for formal admission into the College of Education. - 3.
+Achieve and maintain the healthy zones in aerobic capacity ($1^{1/2}$ Mile run), muscular strength (push-ups) muscular endurance (curl-ups as measured by the Air Force Fitness Test), and flexibility (sit & reach), as measured by Fitnessgram. - 4.
+Demonstrate the six fundamental movement skills at the proficiency level as measured by Departmental rubrics. - 5.
+Complete an application for Continuation in the Teacher Certification program.

-Before enrolling in EDUC 402 and PETE 490, teacher candidates must:
+Before enrolling in EDUC 402, 410, and PETE 490, teacher candidates must:

-1. Achieve a C or better in PETE 566 and 591

-2. Pass Praxis II: Physical Education Content and Design (0095/5095).
+- 1. Achieve a C or better in PETE 566 and 591 - 2.
+Pass Praxis II: Physical Education Content and Design (0095/5095). - 3.
+Complete all other degree coursework.